Here’s a personal branding forecast sure to intrigue you in the coming years:

 Building your Brand Blueprint is the Most Important Task

-Brand Blueprint Creation – A brand blueprint includes defining your values, what you stand for, what sets you apart from other companies or individuals, why people should care about what you do, and how it connects with your ideal audience.
+Brand Blueprint Creation is Key – A brand blueprint includes defining your values, what you stand for, what sets you apart from other companies or individuals, why people should care about what you do, and how it connects with your ideal audience.
 You want to be authentic and genuine and be careful not to be fake; if you write articles, then make sure you either write them yourself or brief your ghostwriter correctly as to your tone of voice etc.

 Building Your Brand is a Huge Asset